-It's early autumn, and a car containing a female managing director, a female executive director and a female director from three different banks on Wall Street are driving out to the countryside for the weekend.
-Their current location and professions aside, they all have one thing in common: none have children.
+A car containing a female managing director, a female executive director and a female director from three different banks on Wall Street is driving out to the countryside for the weekend.
+None have children.
 Coincidence?
 Maybe not.

-Last month we published an article written by a vice president in an investment bank who claimed her 80 hour weeks, stressful job and demanding male colleagues (many of whom had young babies at home and therefore wanted to restricted their own working hours), were making it difficult to conceive a child.
-"The longer I work in banking, the more that I feel that I'm being made to make a choice: the ability to conceive, or the opportunity to become an MD," she complained.
+"The longer I work in banking, the more that I feel that I'm being made to make a choice: the ability to conceive, or the opportunity to become an MD," one investment banking VP complained on eFinancialCareers.
 "My male colleagues don't have this dilemma."

 "The right time to have children [in finance] is when you are senior enough and wealthy enough to hire lots of nannies and housekeepers, and to have a house husband a la Helena Morrisey (ex-Newton CEO)," says one, who's a director in the asset management division of a major bank.
 Her companion, an executive director in a sales role, suggests that before having a baby as a woman in finance you need to be at least in your early 30s and at least a director and then that you need to spend your (short) maternity leave checking-in with clients. - If not, you risk losing accounts to whoever covers them while you're away.

-Some would say the contemplative women in the car are already too senior to take time out for procreation.
+Conversely, other women in the industry suggest managing directors are already too senior to take time out for procreation.
 Another female vice president in another investment banking industry team in London, says it's too risky for a woman to start a family when she's an MD: "The men will get onto your accounts."
-She says the best time to have children is when you're a junior director: you're established, but you still have time to build upon your profile after maternity leave.
-Don't have children at vice president (VP) level: the mountain ahead remains high and your inclination to tackle it will dissipate with nappies and nighttime disruptions.
-"The women who have babies when they're VPs don't come back," she observes.
+She believes the best time to have children is when you're a junior director: you're established, but you still have time to build upon your profile after maternity leave.
+Don't have children at vice president (VP) level: the mountain ahead remains high and your inclination to tackle it will dissipate with nappies and nighttime feeds. - "The women who have babies when they're VPs don't come back."

 Have a confidential story, tip, or comment you’d like to share?
 Contact: email@example.com in the first instance.
 Whatsapp/Signal/Telegram also available.